oznogon/gattaibushido-public/rules/03_basic_play.md

 During Throwdowns, a **Pile** of cards temporarily exists in the middle of the table.
 Whenever a participant plays a card, they play it on top of the Pile, face-up.
 Long Throwdowns with many participants can create huge piles indeed.

-### Cache

-Your **Cache** is a collection of cards that you keep to yourself, hidden from the rest of the players.
-The majority of your Plays will come from this Cache.
-The Cache is a transient resource which frequently fluctuates throughout a session as you play conflicts and gain power from cards and events.

-All players have a Minimum Cache as follows:

-* **Pilots:** Your Minimum Cache starts at Two (2) cards, and only a handful of game effects will increase that minimum.
-* **Coach:** Your Minimum Cache is set at the number of Pilots participating in the session.

-While you may frequently have more cards in your ever-fluctuating Cache, if you ever hold *fewer* than your Minimum at any time outside of an active conflict, you can choose to immediately draw up to your Minimum.

 ### Trash

 The Deck has an associated **Trash** heap, which is a stack of face-up cards next to it on the table.
 When a card that came from the Deck is discarded during play, it goes on top of the Trash heap, face-up.

-### Combo Zone

-When the Pilots combine to fight a Big Giant Monster, both sides have five play zones where they assemble their best "spreads" of cards against each other.

 ## Card Details